lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 Come back to the school education.
 I have some classmates who are teaching in schools in China.
 And Some of my teachers who taught me before got retired recently.
 I know how school system works in China.

-So to my observation, and sorry for being not humble, I have to say that I probably knew a lot more than the young teachers in China.
+So to my observation, and sorry for being not humble, I have to say that I probably knew a lot more than most of the young teachers in China.
 Yeah, but I don't have time to teach my kid when she goes to school.

 And sorry for being honest to share, I have some foreign friends in China, they want to come back to their home countries to give the best school education for their kids.
 I also follow some Chinese influencers in social media platforms who bring up their kids in foreign countries.